decrypto-org/ctx/etc/spec/ARCHITECTURE.md

 # Python

-The basic CTX functionality is implemented in the library *ctx.py*.
-This library defines the class CTX which is responsible for generating and maintaining the permutations and applying them on secrets.
+The basic CTX functionality is implemented in the *ctx-defense* package.
+This package defines the *app.py* and the *permuters.py* libraries.
+The first defines the CTX class which is responsible for generating and maintaining the permutations and applying them on secrets.
+The second defines the permuter classes for different types of alphabets.
+As of this point, one permuter for the ASCII printable alphabet exists.

 In order to generate the permutations, the CTX class uses the [random.shuffle](https://docs.python.org/2/library/random.html#random.shuffle)